aarasmith/agr/README.md

 # Armed Group Recognition
-Module for cleaning archive of video of the Syrian Conflict Intended to recognize armed group emblems in videos and classify accordingly
+- Module for cleaning video archive of the Syrian Conflict
+- Intended to recognize armed group emblems in videos and classify accordingly

 ###### Completed features:
 - Translates filenames into english